What Does it Mean to be Meek and Why They Are Blessed?

 - And experienced daily anxiety about the health of all of the churches

 This was only a partial list.
 Paul eventually was martyred for his faith.
 The point is, in meekness he gave up a life of power and privilege to love and serve God.

 Jesus Christ is the greatest example of meekness.
-The world, in their ignorance, find Jesus' meekness revolting because Jesus didn't resist his own arrest and crucifixion; He didn't contest the trumped up charges against Himself.
+The world, in their ignorance, finds Jesus' meekness revolting because Jesus didn't resist his own arrest and crucifixion; He didn't contest the trumped-up charges against Himself.
 The world sees Him as being a weak man.
 Paul tells us quite the opposite in Philippians 2:6-8:

-Jesus wasn't being a cowardly wimp.
-He relinquished Himself of His Divine prerogatives and took on the form of a human servant - what humility!
-He humbled Himself to the point of going to the cross (when He could have stopped it) and dying in our place.
+Christ is the Lamb of God.
+He relinquished Himself of His Divine prerogatives and humbled Himself to the point of going to the cross and dying in our place.

 The reward for the meek Christian is that he will inherit the earth.
 What does that mean?
-In the Greek language, "inherit" means to receive by lot, or to receive an alloted portion, or to possess an alotted portion.
-In context of this beatitude on the virtue of meekness, John McArthur explains in more detail,
+In the Greek language, "inherit" means to receive by lot, or to receive an allotted portion, or to possess an allotted portion.
+In the context of this beatitude on the virtue of meekness, John McArthur explains in more detail,

 "The earth is the alotted portion of believers, who will reign with the Lord when He comes in His kingdom (Rev, 20:6)...As a recipient of God's promises, you should be thrilled knowing that you will inherit the earth and reign with Christ in His earthly kingdom...Rejoice in that assurance, and seek to be all He wants you to be until that great day."